IP in business transactions: Australia overview

 Stipulating that the licensee must not sell the licensed product supplied to it for resale by the licensor below a price specified by the licensor.

 There is an exemption from the anti-competitive provisions in the CCA (see Question 18) for certain provisions in licences and assignments of trade marks, patents, registered designs, copyright or protected rights in a circuit layout (section 51(3), CCA).

 However, provisions relating to an abuse of market power and resale price maintenance are not exempted.
 In addition, the exemption only applies to the relevant IPR to the extent that the condition that would otherwise have breached the anti-competitive provisions of the CCA "relates to" one of the following:

 Goods to which the registered design is to be applied.

 The term "relates to" is somewhat vague, and has not yet been considered by the Australian courts.
 For patents, it is likely that the relevant condition should relate to the invention in the sense of only going so far as to protect the inventor's legitimate rights in the IP.

 For trade marks, the exemption only relates to contracts, arrangements and understandings between the registered owner of the trade mark and authorised users to the extent that they relate to the kind, qualities or standard of goods (or services) bearing the mark.

 A person must not, in trade or commerce, engage in conduct that is misleading or deceptive, or is likely to mislead or deceive (section 18, ACL, located in Schedule 2, CCA).
-This is a wide-ranging provision which has been applied in many contexts to individuals and corporations.
-This includes, for example, an unauthorised use of trade marks and trade names in a manner which is misleading or deceptive.
+This is a wide-ranging provision that has been applied in many contexts to individuals and corporations.
+This includes, for example, an unauthorised use of trade marks and trade names in a manner that is misleading or deceptive.
 Section 18 of the ACL is therefore similar to the common law action for passing off, but is potentially much wider.

 It is a defence to trade mark infringement to use a third party's registered trade mark for the purposes of comparative advertising.